artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Technical Requirements
 ----------------------

-Operating System requirement: Ubuntu 12.04.
-Archivematica is designed to work with Ubuntu 12.04, it will not work with other versions of Ubuntu, or other Linux distributions.
-Archivematica 1.2.1 has been tested with Ubuntu 14.04, but official packages are not yet available.
+Operating System requirement: Ubuntu 12.04 or 14.04.
+Archivematica is designed to work with Ubuntu 12.04,  Archivematica |version| has been tested with Ubuntu 14.04 and 12.04.
+We recommend 12.04 for production installations.

-Archivematica is capable of running on almost any hardware supported by Ubuntu 12.04; however, processing large collections will require better hardware.
+Archivematica is capable of running on almost any hardware supported by Ubuntu; however, processing large collections will require better hardware.

 Archivematica can be installed on a single machine, or across many machines to spread the processing workload.